kennyaja/ordinary-online-library-app/README.md

 # ordinary online library app

-a web app to be specific
+a web app for managing digital and physical books, made in good ol' php

 flowcharts and other stuff about the structure of this app are in  `docs/`